Zaheen Tahira

 Zaheen Tahira (1931 – 9 July 2019) was a Pakistani film and television actress, producer and director.
 She also worked for Radio Pakistan and on stage.

 Early life

-She was born in 1931 in Lucknow, British India (according to some sources, she was born in 1935).
+She was born in 1931 in Lucknow, British India.
+According to some sources, she was born in 1935.

 Career

-She is considered to be one of the most senior and veteran actresses in Pakistan television history.
-She dominated the TV screens in the late 1960s, 1970s and 1980s by portraying strong characters mainly on Pakistan Television Corporation (PTV) Karachi centre.
+She was considered one of the most senior and veteran actresses in Pakistan television history.
+She dominated the TV screens in the late 1960s, 1970s and 1980s by portraying strong characters mainly on dramas produced by Pakistan Television Corporation (PTV) Karachi centre.
 She appeared in over 700 drama serials in lead and supporting roles.
 She also produced and directed a few television series.
-She appeared in plays mostly on private channels.
-She played the lead role in Pakistan's record breaking serial Khuda Ki Basti based on the novel of the same name by Shaukat Siddiqui.
+She played the lead role in Pakistan's record-breaking serial Khuda Ki Basti based on the novel of the same name by Shaukat Siddiqui.

-In 2013, she received the Tamgha-e-Imtiaz (Medal of Distinction) by the President of Pakistan in recognition of her work in the Pakistani entertainment industry.
+In 2013, the President of Pakistan awarded her the Tamgha-e-Imtiaz (Medal of Distinction) in recognition of her work in the Pakistani entertainment industry.